Universality of the Homotopy Interleaving Distance: Homotopy Commutative and Homotopy Coherent Interleavings

 \section{Homotopy Commutative and Homotopy Coherent Interleavings}

 A simpler candidate definition of the homotopy interleaving distance can be formulated in terms of \emph{homotopy commutative} interleaving diagrams, i.e., interleaving diagrams taking values in $\Ho(\Top)$, the homotopy category of spaces.
-In this section, we explore this definition and explain why we expect that it is not equal to $d_{HI}$, hence not universal.
+In this section, we explore this definition and explain why we expect that it is not equal to $d_{HI}$, hence not universal.\footnote{As noted in \cref{Sec:Non-Universality}, following the release of the first version of this paper, Lanari and Scoccola have \cite{lanari2020rectification} have shown that the two distances are indeed unequal.
+Aside from some minor corrections and light polish, we have left the text of this section as it was in the first version, and will not mention the results of \cite{lanari2020rectification} again.}

 In homotopy theory, one typically avoids working with homotopy commutative diagrams, and works instead with richer objects called \emph{homotopy coherent diagrams}, which are homotopically better behaved.
-Roughly speaking, a homotopy coherent diagram is a homotopy commutative diagram together with explicit choices of all homotopies, homotopies between the homotopies, and so on.
 At the end of this section, we observe that $d_{HI}$ admits an equivalent definition in terms of homotopy coherent interleaving diagrams.